bitovi/academy/src/react/1-setup.md

 }
 ```

-If you are wondering where the Webpack and Babel dependencies are, they are hidden as transative dependencies of `react-scripts`.
+If you are wondering where the Webpack and Babel dependencies are, they are hidden as transitive dependencies of `react-scripts`.

 Create React App provides a set of scripts (`react-scripts`) which know how to start, build and test your app.
 It's generally recommended to leave these as-is, a lot of work has been put into these scripts to ensure the best developer experience possible.